World leaders arrive in London for funeral of Queen Elizabeth II

 Thousands of police, hundreds of troops and an army of officials made final preparations Sunday for the state funeral of Queen Elizabeth II — a spectacular display of national mourning that will also be the biggest gathering of world leaders for years.

-President Biden and other dignitaries are arriving in London for the funeral, to which around 500 royals, heads of state and heads of government from around the globe have been invited.
+President Biden and other dignitaries have begun arriving in London for the funeral, to which around 500 royals, heads of state and heads of government from around the globe have been invited.

 Thousands of people continued to line up around the clock to file past the queen's coffin as it lies in state at Parliament's Westminster Hall, braving chilly overnight temperatures and waits of up to 17 hours.
 The queen's eight grandchildren, led by heir to the throne Prince William, circled the coffin and stood with heads bowed during a silent vigil on Saturday evening.

+Mr. Biden and first lady Dr. Jill Biden paid their respects at Westminster Hall on Sunday and were joined by Jane Hartley, U.S. ambassador to the United Kingdom.
+The president was then set to sign the official condolence book for the queen at Lancaster House.

-The miles-long queue is expected to be closed to new arrivals later Sunday so that everyone in line can file past the coffin before Monday morning, when it will be borne on a gun carriage to Westminster Abbey for the queen's funeral.
+The miles-long queue at Westminster Hall is expected to be closed to new arrivals later Sunday so that everyone in line can file past the coffin before Monday morning, when it will be borne on a gun carriage to Westminster Abbey for the queen's funeral.

 People across the U.K. are due to pause Sunday evening for a nationwide minute of silence to remember the queen, who died Sept.
 8 at the age of 96 after 70 years on the throne.
 Monday has been declared a public holiday, and the funeral will be broadcast to a huge television audience and screened to crowds in parks and public spaces across the country.